-The (I) Indicates one of the following three possibilities:

-- 1. Some work remains to be completed to gain academic credit for the course.
-An (I) is assigned in the first instance at the discretion of the instructor.
-This assignment shall not be automatic but shall be based upon an evaluation of the student's work completed up to that point and an assessment of the student's ability to complete course requirements within the allowed time limit.
+- The (I) indicates one of the following two circumstances: - 1.
+Some work remains to be completed to gain academic credit for the course.
+An (I) is assigned in the first instance at the discretion of the instructor. assignment shall not be automatic but shall be based upon an evaluation of the student's work completed up to that point and an assessment of the student's ability to complete course requirements within the allowed time limit.
 Work to remove an (I) must be performed within the 12 months following the last day of the semester in which the (I) is incurred or earlier if the instructor so requires.
-When such work is completed, the instructor will assign a final grade for the course. - 2.
-The student has failed to complete unfulfilled academic assignments within the specified 12 months, and the grade of (I) has been entered on the student's permanent transcript.
-No further opportunity to complete the course will be available to the student after this time. - 3.
-Work not completed because of documented illness or other "emergency" occurring after the eighth week of the semester.
+When such work is completed, the instructor will assign a final grade for the course.
+Should the work not be completed, the instructor will assign a final grade based on required material submitted to date. - 2.
+When work is not completed because of documented illness or other "emergency" occurring after the eighth (8th) week of the semester.